Orwell’s 1984 is the Book of Our Time: A canticle for Eric Blair (Reposted)

 - Keep the working masses poor, ignorant and united against enemies within and abroad

 - Use constant propaganda to reshape the past, affirm the present and prepare the future

 - Alter language and redefine logic to shape the minds of the Party and the populace

 - Create blatant hypocrisies and then embrace them (Doublethink was an example of this in the book.
 One party slogan was War is Peace.
 Another is Ignorance is Strength.
-Today I would consider the simultaneous views of religious piety and war mongering a similar absurdity)
+Freedom is Slavery was the third.
+Today I would consider the simultaneous views of religious piety and Trumpism a similar absurdity)

 We owe this skilled and generous spirit and author a great debt.
 If Big Brother is among us–and he is always among us—and wants to control not only what we do but how we think, the tools are closer at hand today than perhaps ever before.
 But we can be vigilant and 1984 implies that we can obstruct the consolidation of power if we: